 d.
 A person who commits a second or subsequent offense of stalking against the same victim is guilty of a crime of the third degree.

 e.
 A person is guilty of a crime of the third degree if he commits the crime of stalking while serving a term of imprisonment or while on parole or probation as the result of a conviction for any indictable offense under the laws of this State, any other state or the United States.

 f.
 This act shall not apply to conduct which occurs during organized group picketing.

-Consequences of a Stalking Conviction in New Jersey
+What are the Consequences of a Stalking Conviction in New Jersey?

 As provided in the above statute, stalking is normally a fourth degree felony punishable by up to 18 months in prison.
 Stalking can be upgraded to a third degree indictable offense if committed in violation of an existing court order, a repeat offense, or while on probation.
-A third degree felony is punishable by up to 3 – 5 years in state prison.
+A third degree felony is punishable by up to 3 – 5 years in state prison and a fine of up to $15,000.
 Furthermore, a conviction for stalking will result in a lifelong restraining order against the defendant.
 Due to the classification of stalking as a felony, the Middlesex County Prosecutors Office tries these cases in Middlesex County Superior Court, located in New Brunswick.

 Contact a Sayreville NJ Stalking Lawyer for Answers